| |

 After lunch, do the walk from Campo de’ Fiori to the Spanish Steps, passing by Trevi Fountain and the Pantheon along the way.

-In the late afternoon / early evening, do a tour of the Vatican at closing time, when it’s much more peaceful.
+In the late afternoon / early evening, hit the Vatican at closing time, when it’s much more peaceful.
 End with dinner in Prati or Trastevere.

 What to Do with 2 Days in Rome